Skip to content

 • Name your samples meaningfully: Use patient IDs, experiment names, or descriptive labels so you can quickly find samples later.

-• Clean up old samples: Delete samples you no longer need to keep your workspace organized and within your subscription tier's upload limits.
+• Clean up old samples: Delete samples you no longer need to keep your workspace organized and free up storage slots.
+BAM files from secondary analysis pipelines also count toward your slot limit.